 TIP: Do you know how long does it take to form a rock?
-It takes a different time for a different types of rocks.
-Find out the the exact values for all types of rocks in the article below:
+It takes a different time for different types of rocks.
+Find out the exact values for all types of rocks in the article below:

 How Long Do Rocks Form?
 Answers For ALL Types of Rocks